All Episodes

 But Byron has given us another couple of topical layers.

-It's open line Friday on the Rush Limbaugh Show, and see no reason to conduct it any differently.
+It's Open Line Friday on the Rush Limbaugh Show, and see no reason to conduct it any differently.

 1-800-282-2882.

-Always visit Rush Limbaugh.com.
+Always visit RushLimbaugh.com.

 I'm Mark Davis in for Rush, and we'll continue in just a moment.

-It's the Rush Limbaugh Show for a Friday.
+It's the Rush Limbaugh Show for Friday.

-I'm Mark Davis filling in from Proud Limbaugh Affiliate, WBAP Dallas, Fort Worth, Texas.
+I'm Mark Davis filling in from Proud Limbaugh Affiliate, WBAP, Dallas, Fort Worth, Texas.

-I think I had the chance to fill in sure I did, over the holidays a little bit, and I told you about having uh been to the White House Christmas party.
+I think I had the chance to fill in, sure I did, over the holidays a little bit, and I told you about having been to the White House Christmas party and with 500 people and you do the photo line and you basically get like 45 seconds.

-I subsequently, and I don't think I've had the chance to to deliver you this enormous name drop, had the opportunity to be with about a half dozen of my talk show compadres in the Oval Office when the president was about a week from being done.
+I subsequently, and I don't think I've had the chance to deliver you this enormous name drop, had the opportunity to be with about a half dozen of my talk show compadres in the Oval Office when the president was about a week from being done.

-The reason I bring this up is uh now that he is back and he's back here, and there's as you might expect, an enormous amount of attention about about the House, and there's uh secrets uh secret service all over the place.
+The reason I bring this up is now that he is back and he's back here, and there's, as you might expect, an enormous amount of attention about the house.

 And it has not been a nightmare for the neighborhood.

-Most of the neighbors are are quite pleased.
+Most of the neighbors are quite pleased.

-They have they got a security fence at the end of the road now, and uh and it's not as though the the former president and his wife are, you know, are showing up like where's Waldo at uh various places all over town, they're playing it pretty low-key.
+And it's not as though the former president and his wife are showing up like where's Waldo at various places all over town.

-He's spending some time down in Crawford doing some traveling.
+He's spending some time down in Crawford, doing some traveling.

-I think he's done one pretty big speaking engagement, mostly right in the book, uh, which will tend to keep you behind closed doors a while.
+I think he's done one pretty big speaking engagement, mostly writing the book, which will tend to keep you behind closed doors while he's not the kind of guy where you're going to wind up seeing him at some Dickie's barbecue out in Plano or anything like that.

-It is uh it's nice to have him here.
+It's nice to have him here.

-He did the reason I tell the Christmas party story is he did exactly what he said he was going to do.
+The reason I tell the Christmas party story is he did exactly what he said he was going to do.

 We look forward to serving all of your talk show needs.

-And he said, Glad to be coming home, Mark.
+And he said, glad to be coming home, Mark.

 And that is exactly what he did.